By Lakshmi Raj, Co-Founder and Co-CEO, Replicon

 4. AI and Machine Learning’s Place in the Industry

 The future is now—and with the slow but steady normalization of biometrics, intelligent workflows, and smart validations, it’s more “now” than ever.
-Leveraging cutting-edge, artificial intelligence(AI)-powered cloud technologies like Face ID or chatbots has brought a new era of unobtrusive time tracking and pay calculation into the fold.
+Leveraging cutting-edge, artificial intelligence(AI)-powered cloud technologies like facial identification or chatbots has brought a new era of unobtrusive time tracking and pay calculation into the fold.
 Businesses are looking to collect the most data while asking the least effort of supervisors and employees, and the allure of using facial identification to eliminate ID badges, passwords, and waiting in line to sign in is hard to dismiss.
 Even friendlier, chatbots provide a more conversational AI wherein an employee can easily strike up a dialogue about their time, further increasing adoption and more accurate data collection.
 All of this is fast, simple, and provides the benefits of biometrics without the additional hardware costs.

 Powerful new features like those described above don’t even scratch the surface of what AI has introduced to payroll.
 With intelligent business processes, teams can automate the workflows around approval and payroll processes to meet their unique needs.
 Moreover, all of this self-service AI helps achieve unobtrusive, accurate, and secure time management, passes along gross pay compliant files to payroll for export, and learns typical exceptions and validations along the way.
 Everything happens in real time with built-in exceptions, so supervisors of any department can get visibility where and when it counts.